kanwaljeetsingh7887/EXP-1/README.md

 + **Familiarize with C++ Compilation Process:**
  Guide beginners on how to compile and run a C++ program, providing a practical introduction to using a C++ compiler (e.g., g++).

+## **Software:**
+ VSCode

 ## Theory:
-The "Hello, World!" program is often the first program written by beginners because it introduces key concepts like syntax, functions, input/output, and the compilation process.
-Understanding this basic program lays a strong foundation for learning more complex C++ programming concepts.
+_The "Hello, World!" program is often the first program written by beginners because it introduces key concepts like syntax, functions, input/output, and the compilation process.
+Understanding this basic program lays a strong foundation for learning more complex C++ programming concepts._

 ### Structure of a C++ Program is as follows:
 + **Preprocessor Directives:** The line `#include <iostream>` is a preprocessor directive that tells the compiler to include the input-output stream library (iostream) in the program.
 This library allows us to use std::cout to print text to the console.